Grin (Coroner album)

 Grin is the fifth studio album by the Swiss thrash metal band Coroner, released in 1993.
-It was the band's final album before their fourteen-year break up from 1996 to 2010, and to date, other than several new tracks on the 1995 compilation album Coroner, Grin remains the most recent studio album by the band.
+It was the band's final album before their fourteen-year break up from 1996 to 2010, and other than several new tracks on the 1995 compilation album Coroner, Grin was the last studio album by the band until the 2025 release of Dissonance Theory.
 It is also the last Coroner album to feature drummer Marky Edelmann, who left the band in 2014.

 Musical style

 Grin is considered a major departure from Coroner's previous works, moving to much greater experimentation.
 It is more focused on the aspects of progressive and technical metal, as opposed to the traditional thrash metal template of its predecessors.
 The album also incorporates elements of alternative metal, groove metal and industrial metal, and retains some of the avant-garde influences from the band's previous albums No More Color (1989) and Mental Vortex (1991).